 Pulling into Oasis Las Vegas for an overnight stay en route

 We could have easily avoided this…

 If you don’t know this RV adventure family, we highly recommend you check them out for ‘good vibes only’!
 They are so much fun and make fantastic videos.
 Check out their RV hack reel in this post.
 Staying in the same park would make it easier for us to visit on our short stay.
-Plus, we just really like Oasis Las Vegas RV Resort, and have fond memories from a month we spent there in 2017.
+Plus, we just like Oasis Las Vegas RV Resort and have fond memories of a month we spent there in 2017.

 Lots of great catch ups with friends, and more socializing this winter!

 Details of our RV trip to Florida last year for comparison

 We stayed 101 nights all up.
 We spent 65 nights in Florida; 9 nights in South Carolina; 8 nights in Arizona; and three nights or less in the remaining 13 states.